TeMedy/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: Solving a diagonal Sudoku is very similar to a conventional one.
 The only difference is that two new constraints are added.
-In other words, the two diagonal series of boxes are added to the units.
+In other words, the two diagonal series of boxes are added to the unit list.

 ### Install